openhab/openhab-vscode/README.md

 ## Validating the Rules

 This extension comes with Language Server Protocol support.
-Language servers allow you to add your own validation logic to files open in VS Code. openHAB from version `openHAB 2.2.0 Build #1065` (SNAPSHOT) has the Language Server exposed on `5007` port.
+Language servers allow you to add your own validation logic to files open in VS Code. openHAB from version `openHAB 2.2.0 Build #1065` (SNAPSHOT) has the Language Server exposed on `5007` port. openHAB 2.2 since build #1084 has LSP feature enabled in the runtime, so there are no additional steps for you to make it work.
-In order to enable this feature in VSCode, please make sure that `misc-lsp` (Misc / Language Server Support) add-on is installed on your openHAB instance.

 In the unlikely case that your language server is running on a port other than the default one this is how it can be changed in the configuration: